twaslowski/lingolift-core/backend/README.md

 This endpoint provides what is essential part-of-speech tagging using the spaCy NLP library.
 It is important to provide the language, because spaCy uses different models for each language, which have to be loaded.
-If there is no specific model available for the language, a general-purpose one will be used.

 If no model is found to perform the syntactical analysis with, a response with a `400` status code and an error message will be returned.